stefanBusnita/JWT-Spring-Security/README.md

 ## Usage

 Strict REST server with endpoints.
-You can test it using the angular-jwt project for frontend.
+You can test it using the angular-jwt project for frontend.[download here](https://github.com/stefanBusnita/JWT-Angular-Setup)

 ## Contributing